Nelarius/playground/README.md

 On Linux, once the dependencies have been installed, just run `make` to build the program and run the tests.
 The result will appear in the `./Build` folder.

 ### Windows
 Compiling on Windows isn't a great experience at the moment.
-Your locations of the dependencies should be entered into the `*_COMP` and `*_LINK` fields.
+Your locations of the dependencies should be entered into the `*_COMP` and `*_LINK` fields, at the beginning of the Makefile.
 Once that has been done, the build is done the same way as on Linux.

 ## TODO
 * Read & render basic components